So this new study by the Karolinska Institute tells us a few things we already knew about weight-loss nutrition, and some we didn’t.

 So the only other variable clearly-associated with keeping the weight off was Meal-Replacement products.

--And of course, these are usually engineered foods that are likely to be high in protein, and somewhat lower on carbs depending on whose product it is.
+-And of course, these are usually foods engineered specifically for weight-loss nutrition that are likely to be high in protein, and much lower on carbs, depending on whose product it is.

 Check out the links for further details: